 - Dr. Daniel Zielinski, FishPass Principal Engineer and Scientist, Science (Stationed in Traverse City, MI; 231-421-1834)

 Under the Convention on Great Lakes Fisheries, the commission is responsible for developing and implementing sea lamprey control, which began in 1957, to drive down populations of the noxious, invasive pest that kills more than one hundred millions pounds of valuable fish if left uncontrolled.
 Sea lamprey control has been a phenomenal success.
 In most areas of the Great Lakes, populations have been reduced by 90%.
 Without sea lamprey control, the $7 billion fishery as we know it would not exist.

 Sea Lamprey Control Program Staff:

-- Chris Freiburger, Sea Lamprey Control Program Manager (ext.
+- Chris Freiburger, Manager, Sea Lamprey Control Infrastructure (ext.
 115)

 Communications Program Staff: